holoviz/panel/doc/tutorials/intermediate/index.md

-## Intermediate Tutorials
+# Intermediate Tutorials

-These tutorials are for you that is ready to navigate and explore more advanced features of Python and Panel.
+These tutorials are for those that is ready to navigate and explore more advanced features of Python and Panel.

-We will build more performant, scalable, polished, reusable and maintainable versions of the applications from the basic tutorial.
+Together, we will build more performant, scalable, polished, reusable and maintainable versions of the applications from the basic tutorial.

-After these tutorials you will be able to build a wide range of large and complex multi-page apps structured across multiple files using a *class based approach*.
+After these tutorials you will be able to build a wide range of large and complex multi-page apps structured across multiple files using a *class based approach* and more advanced Python features like `async`.

 I will assume you have a *basic skill level* corresponding to the what you get from the [Basic Tutorials](../basic/index.md).

+## Get Started

 ::::{grid} 1 2 2 3
 :gutter: 1 1 1 2